Admission tests GMAT

 Preparing for the test

-Candidates are highly encouraged to prepare well before attempting the GMAT, ideally several weeks before the test date.
+You are strongly encouraged to start preparing for the GMAT several weeks before the test date.
 For information, refer to the official GMAT site.

-The following reference can help you prepare for the tests:
+The following reference can help you prepare for the test:

 Registration and fees

-Candidates are encouraged to register for the test several weeks before the admission application deadline.
-For information, refer to the official GMAT site.
+You are encouraged to register for the test several weeks before the admission application deadline.
+For information on registration and associated fees, refer to the official GMAT site.

 Your test score is valid for five years starting from the date you took the test.